-Health Insurance Exchanges – What Idaho’s Health Care Providers Should KnowAdded by Thomas J. Mortell in Articles & Publications, Health Law on February 24, 2012
+Health Insurance Exchanges – What Idaho’s Health Care Providers Should KnowAdded by Thomas J. Mortell in Articles & Blogs, Health Law on February 24, 2012

 A major provision of the Patient Protection and Affordable Care Act of 2010 (PPACA) is the implementation of health insurance exchanges.
 In an effort to dramatically expand the number of individuals with health insurance, PPACA requires that each state have a “health insurance exchange.”
 It stands to reason that, all other things being equal, Idaho’s health care providers should certainly benefit if more Idaho residents have health insurance.

 What is a Health Insurance Exchange?

 A health insurance exchange is an internet-based marketplace or web portal for the purchase of qualified health insurance plans.
 Some commentators have compared an exchange to popular travel websites that allow consumers to shop for and purchase vacation deals.
 According to their proponents, insurance exchanges will provide one-stop shopping for qualified health plans and make purchasing health insurance easier and more understandable.
 Exchanges are intended to interactively assist individuals and small businesses by providing pricing and other information necessary to purchase health insurance.

 In addition, an important function of the exchange is to direct eligible individuals into a state’s Medicaid system.
 For those not eligible for Medicaid, PPACA provides sliding-scale subsidies for residents who earn up to 400 percent of the poverty level, a significant portion of Idaho’s residents.
 However, in order to receive PPACA’s premium subsidies, private insurance must be purchased on a qualified exchange.
 As a result, it certainly stands to reason that most, if not all, private health insurance will eventually be purchased on an exchange.